capaj/faktorio/roadmap.md

 ## TODO

-- allow to add expense invoices by drag and drop PDF file(parse PDF with google gemini)
 - add ability to export XMLs for DPH and Kontrolni hlaseni, support monthly and quarterly cadence
 - add feature to import expense invoices by OCRing them with google gemini 2.0
 - DPH priznani at the end of the year